 Secure Access Service Edge (SASE) Key Requirements

 A secure access service edge (SASE) brings together networking and network security services in a single cloud-based platform.
-This way, organizations can embrace cloud and mobility while reducing the complexity of multiple point products as well as saving IT resources, manpower and budget.
+This way, organizations can embrace cloud and mobility while reducing the complexity of dealing with multiple point products as well as saving IT, financial and human resources.
 As you look for vendors to help you on your cloud journey, it is important to understand what a SASE solution encompasses.

 Software-defined wide area network (SD-WAN) edge devices provide easier connectivity for branch offices.
-With SASE, these devices are connected to a cloud-based infrastructure, rather than to physical SD-WAN hubs located in other locations.
-By moving to the cloud, organizations can eliminate the complexity of managing physical SD-WAN hubs and promote interconnectivity between branch offices.
+With SASE, these devices are connected to a cloud-based infrastructure rather than to physical SD-WAN hubs located in other locations.
+By moving to the cloud, you can eliminate the complexity of managing physical SD-WAN hubs and promote interconnectivity between branch offices.

-Virtual private network (VPN) services incorporated by a SASE solution enable organizations to route traffic through a VPN to the SASE and then to any application in the public or private cloud, delivered via SaaS, or on the internet.
-Traditional VPN was used for remote access to the internal data center, but not optimized for the cloud.
+Virtual private network (VPN) services incorporated by a SASE solution enable you to route traffic through a VPN to the SASE solution, and then to any application in the public or private cloud, delivered via Software as a Service (SaaS), or on the internet.
+Traditional VPN was used for remote access to the internal data center, but it is not optimized for the cloud.